House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Sorry, did we say the Kings County crosscut saw had the highest TPI?
 The GreatNeck N2610 blows it out of the water.
 With 12 sharpened teeth per square inch, this is the closest thing to a manual finishing saw you’ll ever see.

 The blade is made of high-carbon steel that holds a rigid shape to help the small teeth bite into the wood.
-You might expect it to cut slowly, but not so – we found it went through a 12-inch trunk as fast as any other crosscut saw, if not more so.
-It does, however, take more muscle power to get results that quickly.
+You might expect it to cut slowly, but we found it went through a 12-inch trunk as fast as any other crosscut saw, if not more so.
+However, it takes more muscle power to get results that quickly.

 Pros